Merkel open to bigger EU budget, bonds to finance post-crisis recovery

 "One can discuss new treaties but this would take two or three years to find solutions," Merkel said.
 "We'll need quick answers to address this pandemic and Germany will participate in answers of solidarity that go beyond the 500 billion euros that we already have," she said in reference to the volume of an aid package agreed by European finance ministers earlier this month.

 Lucas Guttenberg, a political analyst from the Jacques Delors Centre in Berlin, said Merkel's statement was significant as it could help pave the way for a compromise deal among EU leaders during their videoconference on Thursday.
-"The crucial point here is that Merkel signals openness for additional EU debt instruments, which she did not have to," Guttenberg said.
+"The crucial point here is that Merkel signals openness for additional EU debt instruments," Guttenberg said.

-"Of course her statement is leaving open the question whether the European Commission should pass on the money to member states as loans or grants, but it's still significant," Guttenberg added.
+"Of course her statement is leaving open the question whether the European Commission should pass on the money to member states as loans or grants, but it's still significant," he said.
+"I'm not saying this is enough, but it's an openness that was just not there so far and shows that things are in flux."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)